 And they can each have their own customizations?

-Yes, each user can have their own battery of pre-selected, pre configured games; and there’s no limit to the number of customizations each user can have.
+Yes, each user can have their own battery of pre-configured games, we call them ‘Presets’; and there’s no limit to the number of ‘Presets’ each user can have.

 How do I send my clients the app?